-- Notes 1.
-Total current flowing into the internal power supply (V{DD}), including the peripheral operation current (however, the current flowing into the pull-up resistors of the port, and A/D converter is not included). - 2.
-Square-wave input - 3.
+Notes 1.
+Total current flowing through the internal power supply (VDD).
+Peripheral operation current is included (however, the current that flows through the pull-up resistors of ports, A/D converter, and LCD controller/driver is not included).

+- 2. Square-wave input - 3.
 When AMPH (bit 0 of clock operation mode select register (OSCCTL)) = 0. - 4.
-When main system clock is stopped - 5.
-Total current flowing into the internal power supply (V{DD}), including the peripheral operating current (however, the current flowing into the pull-up resistor of the port, A/D converter, watchdog timer, and LVI circuit is not included) - 6.
-Current flowing only to the A/D converter.
-The current value of the 78K0/KC2 is the sum of IDD1 or IDD2 and IADC when the A/D converter operates in an operation mode or the HALT mode. - 7.
-Current flowing only to the watchdog timer.
-The current value of the 78K0/KC2 is the sum of IDD2 or IDD3 and IWDT when the watchdog timer operates in the HALT or STOP mode. - 8.
-Current flowing only to the LVI circuit.
-The current value of the 78K0/KC2 is the sum of IDD2 or IDD3 and ILVI when the LVI circuit operates in the HALT or STOP mode. - Remarks 1. fxH: High-speed system clock frequency (X1 clock oscillation frequency or external main system clock frequency) - 2. fr.: Internal high-speed oscillation clock frequency - 3. fsub: Subsystem clock frequency (XT1 clock oscillation frequency or external subsystem clock frequency)
+When the main system clock is stopped. - 5.
+Total current flowing through the internal power supply (VDD).
+Peripheral operation current is included (however, the current that flows through the pull-up resistors of ports, A/D converter, watchdog timer, LVI circuit, and LCD controller/driver is not included). - 6.
+This includes only the current that flows through the A/D converter.
+When the A/D converter is operating in operation mode or HALT mode, the current value of the 78K0/LF2 is obtained by adding IADC to IDD1 or IDD2. - 7.
+This includes only the current that flows through the watchdog timer.
+When the watchdog timer is operating in HALT mode or STOP mode, the current value of the 78K0/LF2 is obtained by adding IWDT to IDD2 or IDD3. - 8.
+This includes only the current that flows through the LVI circuit.
+When the LVI circuit is operating in HALT mode or STOP mode, the current value of the 78K0/LF2 is obtained by adding ILVI to IDD2 or IDD3. - 9.
+This includes only the current that flows through the LCD controller/driver.
+The current value of the 78K0/LF2 is obtained by adding the LCD operating current (ILCD1, ILCD2, ILCD3, or ILCD4) to the supply current (IDD1, IDD2, or IDD3).

+Remarks 1. fxH: High-speed system clock frequency (X1 clock oscillation frequency or external main system clock frequency)

+2. fr.: Internal high-speed oscillation clock frequency

+3. fsub: Subsystem clock frequency (XT1 clock oscillation frequency or external subsystem clock frequency)